Splitting probabilities of confined chiral active Brownian particles: Active particles in a corrugated channel

 Comparing Figs.~\ref{fig:FJ}(b) and~(c), we observe that chirality reduces the impact of activity on the splitting probability, in a manner similar to the 1D case.
-For fixed values of $\alpha$, the enhancement of $\langle \overline{p}_R\rangle$ for particles starting at $x<0$ is less pronounced for CAPs than for ABPs, and similarly, the reduction for particles starting at $x>0$ is also less significant.
+For a fixed $Pe$, increasing chirality effectively reduces the particle persistence.
+For fixed values of $\alpha$, the enhancement of $\langle \overline{p}_R\rangle$ for particles starting at $x<0$ is less pronounced for CABPs than for ABPs, and similarly, the reduction for particles starting at $x>0$ is also less significant.
 Together, these results demonstrate how chirality modulates the interplay between activity and geometric confinement, leading to a partial suppression of confinement-induced variations in the splitting probability.